 There are many factors undiscussed here that could affect Malaysians’ ability to buy a home.
 But for now, just know that cutthroat living costs, an imbalance in rise of income to housing price ratio, property overhang, MCO 2020/2021 and expensive home prices as a result of past inflations are what led to today’s property situation.

-Let’s assume the MCO and rising living costs have urged you to rethink your home buying plans and you’re wondering if renting is the better alternative.
+Let’s assume the MCO and rising living costs have urged you to rethink your home buying plans and you’re wondering if renting is the better alternative for current housing market.
 Maybe you are currently renting and would like to find out if your decision is sound.
 In that case, let’s take a look at some of the pros and cons of renting a home.

 Instead of saying renting is cheaper, we prefer the word predictable expenses.
-Rental prices are typically fixed until your tenancy agreement with the landlord ends, in which case it is subjected to renewal and potential rental price review.
-Until then, having a fixed rental price means more leeway in budgeting your monthly expenses.
+Rent prices are typically fixed until your tenancy agreement with the landlord ends, in which case it is subjected to renewal and potential rental price review.
+Until then, having a fixed rental price means more leeway in budgeting your financial situation.
+You need to prepared rental deposits.
 Knowledge, or clarity in this sense is power, and that allows you to save up or scale back your expenses monthly.
 There’s a common perception the longer you spend your time renting properties, the bigger your loss.
 This is because all the money spent doesn’t build equity, which is true.